SwaksharDeb/SwaksharDeb.github.io/content/authors/admin/_index.md

 <!-- **About me** -->

-# Hello There (･ω･)ﾉ
+# Hi, I'm Swakshar,
-I'm currently studying Robotics and Mechatronics Engineering at The University of Dhaka.
+I'm  a graduate student from the Robotics and Mechatronics Engineering at The University of Dhaka, under the supervison of [Dr. Sejuti Rahman](https://www.du.ac.bd/faculty/faculty_details/RME/2150).
 My research is focused on computer vision and deep learning.
-I am also interested in Graph Neural Networks and Geometric Deep Learning.

-In my free time, I make generative art using [processing](https://processing.org/), JavaScript and Python.
+Specifically, I'm interested in the intersection of graph signal processing and machine learning, and its transformative application in the realm of computer vison.

+I'm currently reading [Coordinate Independent Convolutional Networks](https://arxiv.org/pdf/2106.06020.pdf), which infactuated a fascination towards Geometric Deep Learning within me.
 I also love 3D modelling and 3D printing.
 I ocassionaly write about things I'm interested in and post them on this site.

-I'm also the Pop!_rep for Bangladesh.
-So, if you're from BD and are in need of some [system76 stickers](https://system76.com/merch/stickers), feel free to ask :)
 <!-- **Open source and open data**

 * [MAICoS](https://maicos-devel.gitlab.io/maicos/index.html), a Python toolkit for analyzing confined molecular simulations